What are you searching for?

 Of course, nannies can also take on a babysitting role, but you can expect to pay more for their experience and expertise.

-It’s usually up to the babysitter to set their own rate, which can vary depending on a number of different things, including:
+It’s usually up to the babysitter to set their own rate, which can vary depending on several different things, including:

 • If they have their own car (and can get to and from the job on their own).